 A three-day seminar for English-speaking West African Journalists opened wednesday (3 January) in Accra, Ghana.?

-A three-day seminar for English-speaking West African Journalists opened wednesday (3 January) in Accra, Ghana.
+Background: A three-day seminar for English-speaking West African Journalists opened wednesday (3 January) in Accra, Ghana.
 The theme of the seminar is "National development and the Media" and it is being attended by journalists from Ghana, Gambia, Sierra Leone, Liberia, Nigeria and the Cameroun.

 Ghana's Commissioner for Labour, Cooperatives and Social Welfare, Major Kwame Assante, addressed the formal opening of the seminar at the Institute of Journalism.